If you’ve had unprotected sex, forgotten to take your pill or the condom split, you can take emergency contraception, if you act quickly.

 You can also get advice online or over the phone from Brook – the facts about abortion

 If you want to go through with the pregnancy but are thinking about having the baby adopted you will need to talk to a social worker before the baby is born.
-To find out more, contact the adoption team
+To find out more, email the Single Point of Advice or call the team on 01323 464222’

 I have decided to keep the baby.
 What next?